 >> Read guest blog post on the guidance by Matt Walsh, Senior Lecturer at Cardiff University & IMPRESS Code Committee member

 Journalists reporting on COVID-19 have been identified as 'key workers' by the Government.
 IMPRESS has confirmed with DCMS officials that essential staff in IMPRESS regulated organisations shouldn’t encounter problems while going out to report on the public interest issue of COVID-19.

 To help you with this, IMPRESS is issuing personalised letters to members of staff at IMPRESS regulated publications, to confirm that you are an essential worker at a regulated publication.

-If you are an essential member of staff at an IMPRESS regulated publication, you can apply for a Key Worker Status Letter here.
+If you are an essential member of staff at an IMPRESS regulated publication, please email email@example.com to request a key worker status letter.

 >> Read our CEO Ed Procter's article on why we have introduced this scheme.

 In partnership with the Public Interest News Foundation, ICNN and Bureau Local, IMPRESS has conducted a survey of independent news publishers in the UK looking at the impact of the COVID-19 pandemic on their businesses.